Church Rules & Discipline

 The church(ecclesia) is the entire body of Christ, worldwide.
 It has only one Head who is Christ Jesus, and, it has only one headquarters – the third heaven.
 In the body of Christ and every member has a function (Eph.
 4:16).
 While some members may have a more important or visible ministry than others, each and every member has something valuable to contribute as they “work together”.
 It’s not about wicked denominations made by men.

 Christ has given to His church apostles, prophets, evangelists, shepherds and teachers to build His body (Eph.
 4:11).
 These are ministries and not titles.
 Apostles were used by Jesus to build the early church and although there may be be few “apostle like” people in the world today, we would greatly caution calling anyone an apostle today.
 They have the first place in the church (1 Cor.
 12:28) and are thus elders to the elders of the churches within their sphere (2 Cor.10:13).
+We believe bishop is a better term but again, we refrain from most titles as we are simple humble servants.
 Prophets are those who uncover and minister to the hidden needs of God’s people.
 Evangelists are those who are gifted to ministers non-Christians to Christ and to bring them into the church after repentance.
 They must then bring these repentant converts into the local church, which is Christ’s body.
 (Here is where a lot of modern evangelism fails).
 Shepherds are those who care for and guide the young lambs and sheep.
 Teachers are those who can explain the Scriptures and its doctrines.
 These five gifts are for the church worldwide; and from among them, shepherds and prophets are the strength of every local church.
 The other three gifts can be itinerant (from other localities).

 The leadership of the local church should be in the hands of elders as the New Testament clearly teaches this (Titus 1:5; Acts 14:23). `Elders’, being plural, implies that there must be at least two in every church.
 This provides a balance in the leadership of the local church and also for binding the activities of Satan through the power of the Lord’s presence (Mt 18:18-20).
 A “one-man leader” of a church is contrary to the teaching of the New Testament.
 One among the elders may however be the `messenger of the church’ (Rev 2:1), if he is gifted with the Word.
 All believers in a local church must be subject to the authority of the elders of that church in all matters related to the local church (Heb 13:17; 1 Thess 5:12,13).